 A 15 to 30 minute reduction in time spent traveling to a water source would equate to a 12% increase in girls’ school attendance.

 45% of diarrhea episodes could be prevented by improving the quality of drinking water with point-of-use disinfectants.

 150 million people can be lifted out of hunger by allowing women the same access to productive resources, including water, that men have.
 This could also increase yields on their farms by 20-30%.

-443 million school days are lost, each year, due to water-related illnesses and compromising their ability to learn.
+443 million school days are lost each year due to water-related illnesses that compromise students’ ability to learn.

 Diarrhea: Why children are still dying and what can be done.
 UNICEF, WHO 2009